 Tom Nitido, Co-Executive Director.
-Thomas Nitido was appointed Deputy Comptroller for the Office of Budget and Policy Analysis in December 2009.
-Prior to his appointment as Deputy Comptroller, he was named Assistant Comptroller of the Retirement Compliance Unit for the New York State and Local Retirement System in November 2008.
+Thomas Nitido was appointed Co-Executive Director, effective March 25, 2010.
+Mr. Nitido is Deputy Comptroller for Retirement Services with the Office of the State Comptroller.
+Prior to the appointment, Mr. Nitido served as the Deputy Comptroller for the Office of Budget and Policy Analysis.
+Mr. Nitido also previously served as Assistant Comptroller of the Retirement Compliance Unit for the New York State and Local Retirement System.
 Mr. Nitido served eight years as Albany City Comptroller after being elected to the post in 2001 and 2005.
 Before being elected Albany City Comptroller, Mr. Nitido worked for the New York State Assembly Committee on Health for 14 years, most recently serving as its Executive Director.
 He also served on the Albany Common Council for seven years.
 Mr. Nitido is a graduate of Union College and received a master's degree from the SUNY College of Environmental Science and Forestry and Syracuse University.